mterczynski/blog/_posts/2024-02-28-builder-design-pattern.markdown

 ## Conclusions

-The builder pattern can be useful in Java code, but it doesn't seem to be that useful in TypeScript code - it requires creating an additional class with error checking (which works only in runtime and won't give us errors in compilation time).
+The builder pattern can be useful in Java code, but it doesn't seem to be that useful in TypeScript code - it requires creating an additional class, preferably with error checking (which works only in runtime and won't give us errors in compilation time).
-I recommend using approaches from 2nd or 3rd examples instead.
+I recommend using approaches from 2nd or 3rd examples instead (which one you'd rather use will likely depend on number of constructor parameters).

 ### Extra notes

-`public` keyword is optional, I've added it to make the examples more understandable for developers with less TypeScript experience.
+- `public` keyword is optional, I've added it to make the examples more understandable for developers with less TypeScript experience.
+- getters can be created using `get` keyword (they are accessed a bit differently though).